-Every dealer business organization with whom the City transacts business will be provided a copy of this Investment Policy to assure that they are familiar with the goals and objectives of the investment program.
-The broker/dealer business organization will be required to return a signed copy of the Certification Form a certification form certifying that the policy has been received and reviewed.
+Every business organization with whom the City transacts business will be provided a copy of this Investment Policy to assure that they are familiar with the goals and objectives of the investment program.
+The business organization will be required to return a signed copy of a certification form certifying that the policy has been received and reviewed.